Zachary History, Family Crest & Coats of Arms

 - Mrs. Walter Zachary, American Republican politician, Alternate Delegate to Republican National Convention from North Carolina, 1948

-- Ross Zachary, American Democrat politician, Alternate Delegate to Democratic National Convention from California, 1960
+- Ross Zachary, American Democratic Party politician, Alternate Delegate to Democratic National Convention from California, 1960

-- Billy Wayne Zachary, American Democrat politician, Candidate for U.S. Representative from Texas 3rd District, 2000
+- Billy Wayne Zachary, American Democratic Party politician, Candidate for U.S. Representative from Texas 3rd District, 2000

 - Annie R. Zachary, American Republican politician, Delegate to Republican National Convention from Arkansas, 1972